rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl041.png "Create app")

-## Step 3:  Create the VSL app shared secret user defined environmental variable
+### Create the VSL app shared secret user defined environmental variable

 The environmental variable **JWT_SHARED_SECRET** needs to be identical across breadboxportal, vsllistws, and vslrecws.
 This shared secret is used to encrypt and decrypt the JSON web token (JWT) passed between breadboxportal, vslistws and vslrecws.